 Locust pose with both legs up.
 After I broke my leg in a kite surfing accident, I was forced to use crutches for 6 weeks, which had an amazing strengthening effect on my upper body!
 The strong arm and upper back strength I developed over those 6 weeks meant that, when I got back in the hot room, both legs went flying up into the air with hardly any effort at all!
 So the best way to boost your locust is to start strengthening your upper body - I don't advise going on crutches but adding a few push ups and the planks a day will add inches to your depth in Locust!

 How did you find Inferno Pilates and why did you decide to become a teacher?

 I met the founder of Inferno Pilates, Gabriela Walters, in California two years ago.
 Loved her class set to awesome house music tracks!
 The 60 mins whizzed, by and I left the class energized and buzzing.
 I remember waking up the next morning with so much awareness of all the muscles that were 'woken up' by this class!
-My gluts, abs and guns [what are guns?] were certainly talking to me the day after!
+My glutes, abs and guns were certainly talking to me the day after!
 This made me aware that certain muscle groups could do with a little more work in addition to the 26 and 2 we practice in the hot room on a regular basis.

 What do you love most about teaching?

 Breakthroughs!
 When a student is able to execute a move they have been working on for a while for the very first time or feel a new sensation in their body it really lights me up!

 What else do you do inside and outside yoga?

 Learning kite surfing on my days off as well reading classic Russian literature.
 I adore Bulgakov and Dostoevsky as well as watching classical ballet performances at the Royal Opera House.
 The amount of control that ballet dancers have over their bodies is just astounding to watch.